Edit on GitHub

 $ export TURTLEBOT3_MODEL=waffle_pi

-NOTE: If TurtleBot3 House is launched for the first time, downloading the map may take more than a few minutes depending the network status.
+NOTE: When TurtleBot3 House is launched for the first time, downloading the map may take more than a few minutes depending on network status.

 Operate TurtleBot3

-In order to teleoperate the TurtleBot3 with the keyboard, launch the teleoperation node with below command in a new terminal window.
+In order to teleoperate the TurtleBot3 with the keyboard, launch the teleoperation node in a new terminal window.

 Read more about How to run Autonomous Collision Avoidance